 Lovely size bathroom with basin W/C bath with shower tap over.

 The bedroom is lit by two Velux windows (with blinds), and has a wardrobe with drawers under, a tall chest of drawers and a pair of bedside lamps.
-An air cooling unit is provided for the few British warm summer nights.
+An air cooling unit and fan are provided for the few British warm summer nights.